Flame442/FlameCogs/README.md

 This value is server specific.

 **`[p]monopolyset darkmode [value]`**
-Set if the board should be a darker varient.
+Set if the board should be a darker variant.
 Defaults to `False`.
 This command is only usable by the server owner and bot owner.
 This value is server specific.